Harmony (color): Complementary colors

 Complementary colors exist opposite each other on the color wheel.
 They create the most contrast and therefore greatest visual tension by virtue of how dissimilar they are.

 Split-complementary colors

 Split-complementary colors are like complementary colors, except one of the complements is split into two nearby analogous colors.
 This maintains the tension of complementary colors while simultaneously introducing more visual interest with more variety.

 Color polygons

 Triads

 Similarly to split-complementary colors mentioned above, color triads involve three colors in a geometric relationship.
 Unlike split-complementary colors, however, all three colors are equidistant to one another on the color wheel in an equilateral triangle.
 The most common triads are the primary colors.
 From these primary colors are obtained the secondary colors.

+Tetrads

+Similarly to color triads, color tetrads involve four colors in a geometric relationship.
+Color tetrads form a rectangle on the color wheel.

 Analogous colors

 The simplest and most stable harmony is that of analogous colors.
 It is composed of a root color and two or more nearby colors.
 It forms the basis for a color scheme, and in practice many color schemes are a combination of analogous and complementary harmonies in order to achieve both visual interest through variety, chromatic stability, and tension through contrast.